 The destruction of First Nation lands continues throughout Canada due to megadam construction and operation.
 In Labrador, where Hydro-Quebec gets power from the Upper Churchill, and has recently dammed the Lower Churchill at Muskrat Falls, Indigenous people and non-Indigenous allies have petitioned the United Nations on the grounds that the Muskrat Falls dam has gone ahead without the “free, prior and informed consent of all Indigenous affected.”

-Marjorie Flowers an Inuit woman From Labrador described the importation of hydropower into the U.S. from Canada as the equivalent of “the blood diamonds of Africa” on April 27, 2019.
+Marjorie Flowers an Inuit woman From Labrador described the importation of hydropower into the U.S. from Canada as the equivalent of “blood diamonds in Africa” on April 27, 2019.